DanteHealy/Learn_Shop/README.md

 - My lovely wife for her enduring patience with my coding and for kindly reviewing and being a tester for the website
 - My mentor Spencer Barribal, Sam Laubscher and Simon Vardy for their guidance, emotional and techincal support to keep me motivated to complete this final course project
+- A special mention to Jo and Igor from Tutor Assistance for helping me fix the last tricky bug and reinforcing the importance of indentation in Python code.
-- My fellow students in CI plus the CI Tutor support for the technical guidancefor their continued support and encouragement
+- My fellow students in CI plus the CI Tutor support for the technical guidance for their continued support and encouragement

 They have all been super supportive during this project and I appreciate their feedback and advice which helped to reach this final major milestone within the course.